 There are many challenges facing local governments today.
 Property values have continued to increase in recent years, contributing to related growth in the revenues of the CRA.
-While property values for the 2021-2022 fiscal year have increased, the future outlook of property values during and after the COVID-19 pandemic, and any potential impact they will have on the CRA's finances, are unknown.
+While property values for the 2022-2023 fiscal year have increased, the future outlook of property values and any potential impact they will have on the CRA's finances, are unknown.